JohanOhlin/divingintoazure/_posts/2019-03-25-configuration-in-asp-net-core.markdown

   page=page
 %}

-ASP.NET Core has a pluggable configuration system where configuration settings can be imported from a number of different sources.
-These sources are then merged together into one configuration object.
-I write more about the different configuration providers here.
-In this post I'll focus on settings in the standard <code class="code">appsettings.json</code> file.
+ASP.NET Core has a pluggable configuration system where configuration settings can be imported from a number of [different sources]({{ site.baseurl }}{% post_url 2019-04-02-configuration-providers-in-aspnet-core %}).
+These sources are then merged together into one hierarchical configuration object.

+When you create a new ASP.Net Core Web App in Visual Studio, it'll automatically create a configuration file for you named <code class="code">appsettings.json</code>.
+By default it only contains logging and CORS settings but we're free to add any type of hierarchical configuratin that we need.

+In this example I've added two extra sections (<i>FirstServiceSettings</i> and <i>SecondServiceSettings</i>) to the file that I'll use as specific option groups for my web app.

+{% highlight json linenos %}
+{
+  "FirstServiceSettings": {
+    "AnotherSetting": 14
+  },
+  "SecondServiceSettings": {
+    "MinRetries": 2,
+    "MaxRetries": 40,
+    "CostPerRetry": 0.02
+  },
+  "Logging": {
+    "LogLevel": {
+      "Default": "Warning"
+    }
+  },
+  "AllowedHosts": "*"
+}
+{% endhighlight %}

 #### Options pattern

 Settings are grouped together as classes in what's called the <i>options pattern</i>.
 By separating options you can decouple different parts of your app so it only knows the settings it needs to know, in accordance with the theory of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns){:target="_blank" rel="noopener"}.

-It's not mandatory to create options classes for your options but it's something you should consider according to Microsoft.
+It's not mandatory to create options classes for your options but it's something you should consider.
 Here's an example of a few settings classes that we'll use in the examples through out this post.

 {% highlight csharp linenos %}
 public class FirstServiceSettings